 DigitalCrafts provides both full-time and part-time coding bootcamps for students.
 These bootcamps are ideal for beginner to intermediate-level learners as they focus on the basics of programming and coding languages.

-Students have the choice to attend the bootcamp physically or apply for the online option.
-The bootcamp can be completed in 16 months (full-time) and 26 weeks (part-time).
+Students can attend the bootcamp physically or apply for the online option.
+One can complete this bootcamp in 16 months (full-time) and 26 weeks (part-time).

-This bootcamp is distinctive in that it provides students and graduates with access to exclusive, recurring elective seminars that support options for continued education across a wide range of complimentary subjects.
+This bootcamp is distinctive in providing students and graduates access to exclusive, recurring elective seminars that support options for continued education across a wide range of complimentary subjects.

-Pricing and financing options are not listed on the website, so you need to discuss them with the academic counselor.
-Additionally, their committed Student Success Team will support you during class and during your job search.
+Even though the website doesn’t list the pricing, you can discuss it with the academic counselor to develop a suitable payment option utilizing various financing options.
+Their committed Student Success Team will support you during class and your job search.

 12. Coding Bootcamp by Nucamp